 4) IT CAN TAKE SEVERAL MINUTES TO UPLOAD ALL THE ATTACHED FILES.
-Don't interrupt the uploading by closing the pdf and wait until you have received a Submission Number!
+Don't interrupt the uploading by closing the pdf and wait until you have received a - 5) Only use letters from a-z and numbers from 1-10 in the attachment names, otherwise the submission of the data will not work.